peteroupc/peteroupc.github.io/randomgendoc.md

      |  geometric(self, p)
      |
      |  getDyadicDecompCode(self, point, f=None, fbox=None)
-     |      Finds a code describing the position and size of a box that covers the given
+     |      Finds a code describing the position and size of a box that covers the specified
      |      point in the universal dyadic decomposition for random variate generation.
      |      - point: A list of coordinates of a point in space.
 This method assumes
      |        the point was a randomly generated member of a geometric set (such as a